Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 ```
 As you can see if the function won't solve a sudoku it will return an unchaged copy of a frame.

-Next step is to split the board into 81 boxes.
+Next step is to split that board into 81 boxes.
 ```python
 boxes = get_boxes(warp_sudoku_board)
 ```

-When a box is empty and when a box contains a digit?
+When is a box empty and when does a box contain a digit?
 This is a very good question.
-Using the trial and error technique, I developed the following algorithm:
+Using trial and error technique, I developed the following algorithm:
 * copy a box
 * crop that copy on each side by 15%
 * find all external contours